-If you plan to build an ultimate gaming rig, or if you have an extra graphics card lying then you if you can fit both of your graphics card on your motherboard or not.
+If you plan to build an ultimate gaming rig or have an extra graphics card lying, you may wonder if you can fit both graphics cards on your motherboard.

-In addition to that, there are many other factors that come into play when fitting two graphics cards on a motherboard such as its form factor as well as its the amount of PCIe lanes the slot has.
+In addition, many other factors come into play when fitting two graphics cards on a motherboard, such as its form factor and the number of PCIe lanes the slot has.

-In this guide I will comprehensively answer the question “can I fit two graphics cards in my motherboard” by talking about various important aspects surrounding it.
+In this guide, I will comprehensively answer the question, “can I fit two graphics cards in my motherboard” by discussing various vital aspects surrounding it.

-How to Check If Your Motherboard Supports Two Graphics Card?
+How to Check If Your Motherboard Supports Two Graphics Cards?